grpc/grpc-web/INSTALL.md

-This document shows you some steps on how you can install gRPC-Web and the necessary pre-requisites.
+This document shows you how to install gRPC-Web and the necessary pre-requisites.

 ## Pre-requisites